1c7/srt-parser-2/README.md

 * [subtitle](https://www.npmjs.com/package/subtitle):  Last update:  2019-4-4
 * [srt](https://www.npmjs.com/package/srt):  Last update: 2012-7-18

-## What's wrong with these?
+## What's wrong with them?
-Nothing.
+Nothing wrong.
-All of them can handle this:
+All of them can handle this format:
 ```
 1
 00:00:11,544 --> 00:00:12,682
 Hello
 ```

-## But I want to handle format like:
+## But I want to handle format like these:
 ```
 00:00:11.544
 ```